 Resources for Irrigation Inspection and Repair

-Do it Yourself Irrigation Repair Comprehensive website with guides, tutorials, videos, and irrigation product manuals. http://www.irrigationrepair.com/index.html
+View Do it Yourself Irrigation Repair Comprehensive website with guides, tutorials, videos, and irrigation product manuals at www.irrigationrepair.com

 Plano, TX Irrigation Module.
 Plano has very similar soils to Georgia.
 This irrigation interactive module prepared by the City of Plano has excellent tips on identifying and repairing common irrigation issues.
-It also has a helpful section on scheduling your irrigation timer. http://learn2livegreen.com/Irrigation/base.html
+It also has a helpful section on scheduling your irrigation timer.
+Read more information at learn2livegreen.com

 Ewing Irrigation Video Channel.
-Short videos covering various topics from troubleshooting to repair and maintenance. https://www.youtube.com/user/ewingirrigation/videos
+Short videos covering various topics from troubleshooting to repair and maintenance.
+Watch the videos on Youtube

 Irrigation systems require routine maintenance and inspections, like any other part of your home.
 Mismatched sprinkler heads, over spray onto driveways and sidewalks, broken sprinklers, leaking valves, and cracked pipes can easily waste thousands of gallons of water a month.
 These malfunctioning systems not only waste water, but damage your plants by over or under watering plant material.
 Knowing how to set the timer and maintain your irrigation system is as essential as understanding a home heating and cooling system.